 Support Cancer and CareersSave as Favorite

-With an estimated 780,000 working-aged cancer patients returning to the workplace this year, our resources are more vital than ever.
 Please consider supporting Cancer and Careers in one (or more) of the ways listed below.
-Thank you!
+Thank you

-Library of free publications in English and Spanish
+45,554 publications were distributed in English and in Spanish

 Don’t take our word for it - Our evaluations have been consistently glowing:

 “As a survivor and still fighting, I want to thank CEW and QVC.
 I hope this event makes corporations realizethat it is harder than anything you may do in your life to endure chemo and radiation treatments and still get yourself up to go to work…” ~Cancer Survivor, QVC & CEW Presents Beauty with Benefits Customer